-The parties and Judge agreed on the law to be applied in the assessment of standard damages as summarised by Kitchin J (as he then was) in Ultraframe (UK) Limited v Eurocell Building Plastics Limited[1]:
+The parties and Judge agreed on the law to be applied in the assessment of standard damages as summarised by Kitchin J (as he then was) in Ultraframe (UK) Limited v Eurocell Building Plastics Limited [1]:

-"(i) The general rule is that the measure of damages is to be, as far as possible, that sum of money that will put the claimant in the same position as he would have been in if he had not sustained the wrong.
+"(i) The general rule is that the measure of damages is to be, as far as possible, that sum of money that will put the claimant in the same position as he would have been in if he v) Where a claimant has exploited his patent by manufacture and sale he can claim (a) lost profit on sales by the defendant that he would have made otherwise; (b) lost profit on his own sales to the extent that he was forced by the infringement to reduce his own price; and (c) a reasonable royalty on sales by the defendant which he would not have made".

-(ii) The claimant can recover loss which was (i) foreseeable; (ii) caused by the wrong; and(iii) not excluded from recovery by public or social policy.
-It is not enough that the losswould not have occurred but for the tort.
-The tort must be, as a matter of common sense,a cause of the loss. ...
+(ii) The claimant can recover loss which was (i) foreseeable; (ii) caused by the wrong; and (iii) not excluded from recovery by public or social policy.
+It is not enough that the loss would not have occurred but for the tort.
+The tort must be, as a matter of common sense, a cause of the loss. ...